-Outdoor recreation is responsible for an estimated 6.1 million jobs in the U.S. and plays a huge role in the rural economies of the 2nd District.
-Every year fishermen, hunters, tourists, boaters, hikers, snowboarders, and tourists spend millions of dollars in Northwest Washington.
+A healthy environment is vital to our way of life and our economy.
+Outdoor recreation is responsible for an estimated 6.1 million jobs in the U.S. and plays a huge role in the rural economies of the Second District.
+Every year, fishermen, hunters, boaters, hikers, snowboarders, and tourists spend millions of dollars in Northwest Washington.
 If we do not protect our environment and its resources, we lose that business.
 For many rural areas, outdoor recreation is the driver of the economy.
-I will continue to push to encourage tourism and recreation in the Northwest to help our economy and protect our environmental heritage for future generations.
+I will continue to push to encourage tourism and recreation in the Northwest to help our economy and protect our environmental heritage for the future.

 - Led successful efforts to introduce and pass legislation that protects Green Mountain Lookout, an important part of Skagit County’s outdoor heritage and recreational economy.

 - Introduced legislation and pushed the administration to make sensitive federal lands in the San Juan Islands into a National Conservation Area to preserve public access and protect these pristine areas.
 President Obama designated the San Juan Islands National Monument in March 2013.

 - Led passage of legislation in 2014 to designate Illabot Creek in Skagit County as Wild and Scenic, protecting Illabot Creek’s habitat for endangered salmon and trout and maintaining access for fisherman and hunters.

 - Secured $6 million in the 2011 Department of the Interior funding bill for the National Park Service to purchase and protect Mitchell Hill, a valuable natural and historic landmark adjacent to San Juan Island National Historical Park.
 As a result, the 300 plus acres of land on Mitchell Hill that were in danger of development will be preserved for public access for future generations.

 - Fought to protect Ebey's Landing, the nation’s first historical reserve created to protect farms and farming communities.